nirpython/proto/README.md

-# Hello sir
+XPLUR Project

+Directions to use:
+The project has been attached as a RAR file
-i upload a rar file of the project please unzip it in you local system
+Please unzip it in you local system

 - GO TO proto directory
 cd proto